June 21, 2023

 If you pay off your balance every month, the interest rate really doesn’t matter – because it won’t be applied.
 But if you regularly carry a balance on your credit card (or think you will once you get one), it’s best to find a card with a lower APR.
-Our Visa® Platinum Credit Card features an introductory rate of 3.9% APR for the first seven billing cycles, followed by an APR of 5.25% to 12.25%, based on your credit worthiness*.
+Our Visa® Platinum Credit Card may be the right option for you!

 So once you receive your statement and know how much you need to pay, how much time do you have to do so before you are in debt and charged interest?
 That would be your card’s grace period.

 A credit card’s grace period is the length of time between the end of its billing cycle and when the payment is due.

 Your credit card issuer is required by law to provide your statement 21 days before it is due, so you have time to pay it off.
 Thus, charges to your card that happen during those 21 days aren’t applied until your next statement.
 That’s the grace period.
 Though 21 days is a required minimum grace period, many card issuers offer periods longer than that, including Hills Bank.